anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 - Journal
 - Manager

 Ceph monitors maintain a master copy of the maps of the cluster state required by Ceph daemons to coordinate with each other.
-Ceph OSD handle the data storage (read/write data on the physical disks), data replication, recovery, rebalancing, and provides some monitoring information to Ceph Monitors.
+Ceph OSD handles the data storage (read/write data on the physical disks), data replication, recovery, rebalancing, and provides some monitoring information to Ceph Monitors.
 The RadosGW provides Object Storage RESTful gateway with a Swift-compatible API for Object Storage.

 <p align="center"><img src="../figures/RA1-Ch04-Ceph.png" alt="Ceph Storage System"><br><b>Figure 4-6: Ceph Storage System.</b></p>